perfana/perfana-docs/docs/demo.md

 When the test has finished the test run will be displayed in the `Recent runs` section and a numbers of event will be triggered:
 * Perfana will create [snapshots](https://grafana.com/docs/grafana/latest/reference/share_dashboard/#dashboard-snapshot) for all of the Grafana dashboards configured for the test run.
-* Perfana will evaluate all requirements and comparison thresholds set for key metrics for the test run.
+* Perfana will evaluate all requirements and comparison thresholds set for Service Level Indicators for the test run.
 When finished evaluating the consolidated results will be displayed in the `Results` column.

 Click [here](https://docs.perfana.io/docs/navigating/navigating.html#recent-runs) to learn more about the `Recent runs` section.

 If more than one test run is available for a specific set of test run properties, there will be a `Trends` tab visible.
-In this tab you can view trends over time for the specified `key metrics`.
+In this tab you can view trends over time for the specified `Service Level Indicators`.
 [Read more on trends](https://docs.perfana.io/docs/navigating/navigating.html#trends)

 ### View test run details
 {: .no_toc }